yudanta/video-conversion-api/Readme.md

 ```

 ## Api docs with Swagger
-We use swagger for documenting the project API, the url for accessing api documentation is [http://localhost:8080/api/v.0.1/doc/](http://localhost:8080/api/v.0.1/doc/), you can also try the API request directly from the swagger
+We use swagger for documenting the project API, the url for accessing api documentation is [http://localhost:8080/api/v.0.1/doc/](http://localhost:8080/api/v.0.1/doc/)

+## Testing the API
+You can try the API request directly from the swagger above

 ![](images/swagger-video-convert-rest-api.png)